facutk/emscriptem-lambda/README.md

 # emscriptem-lambda

-> A simple example of how to use Emscripten to compile C code to WebAssembly and run it in AWS Lambda
+> An example of how to use Emscripten to compile C code to WebAssembly and run it in AWS Lambda

 https://5fmdwn6crdimchpxeywfphd75y0jrdcg.lambda-url.us-east-1.on.aws/